Jenni Whitehead discusses the difficult issues in assessing truth and lies when listening to children talking about sexual abuse.

 I am very well read on issues relating to sexual abuse; it is my specific interest within the field of child abuse work and I have a lot of experience of working with people, children and adults, who have been sexually abused.
-However, if I were to give a statement to a hearing based only on my own working knowledge and experience I would be likely to be heavily criticised for being self-opinionated and making claims that have not been tested by research.
-It is therefore necessary for me to work within a recognised theoretical model.
+However, if I were to give a statement to a hearing based only on my own working knowledge and experience I would be likely to be heavily criticized for being self-opinionated and making claims that have not been tested by research.
+It is therefore necessary for me to work within a recognized theoretical model.
 The model I have used is called ‘statement validity analysis’.
 This model originated in Germany and Sweden over 40 years ago (Undeutsch, 1967; Arntzen, 1970; Trankell, 1972; Szewczyk, 1973).

 My purpose in writing this article is to help people think more clearly when listening to a child or reading a statement of their complaint, to have a clear process for evaluating the child’s account.
-By using a recognised model professionals are more likely to remain neutral and perhaps less likely to overlook indicators of possible false accusation.
+By using a recognized model professionals are more likely to remain neutral and perhaps less likely to overlook indicators of possible false accusation.

 In the 1950s Undeutsch developed a set of criteria that became known as the Undeutsch hypothesis.
 This hypothesis argues that statements about actually experienced events differ in content and quality from statements based upon fantasy, fiction and coercion (Undeutsch, 1967, p125).
-This work was organised and systematised by Steller and Köhnken (1989) into specific criteria that are referred to as content criteria.
+This work was organized and systematized by Steller and Köhnken (1989) into specific criteria that are referred to as content criteria.
 Content criteria are used to assess the content of a statement.
 The presence of such criteria would indicate an actually experienced event; however, the absence of such criteria does not indicate necessarily that a statement is false – the age and understanding of the child or young person must also be taken into account.

 Content criteria categories

-General characteristics 1.
-Logical structure 2.
-Unstructured production
+1. Logical structure